HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-04-03-Dijkstra's-Prime-Number-Algorithm.md

 Which is the asymptotic size of the result set.

+## Open Ends

+At some point, I'd like to translate this algorithm to a pure functional style, that avoids iteration and local variables and just relies on function arguments and recursion.
+I hope that in this way to correctness of the algorithm is easy to proof.

+Also the visualization has clear room for improvement.
+Ideally, I'd like to have a dynamic version of this, that updates itself as the algorithm moves along.
+This will have to wait for another post.

 ## REFERENCES

 1. A.S.
 Tanenbaum - General-Purose Macro Processor as a Poor Man's Compiler-Compiler, [IEEE TOSE, Sol.SE-2, No.2, JUNE 1976](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=1702350&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D1702350)